oroinc/documentation/user_guide/intro_nav_history_fav_viewed.rst

 Add a Page to the "Favorites" List
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Most of the pages can be marked as a "favourite".
+Most of the pages can be marked as a "favorite".
 This is handy when you need to return to the same page repeatedly.
 In order to do so, click the star-shaped *"Mark as favorite*" icon in the top right corner of the page.

 |